DECODEproject/decode-app/README.md

 ### `cd android && bundle exec fastlane beta`

 Deploys the app to the Google Play store, to an internal test track.

+## Supported attributes and applications

+Attributes (names, types, conversion functions) and applications (description, link, image, shared attributes) are conteptually defined in an artifact we call the Atlas.
+They can be retrieved using the listAttributes() and listApplications() functions of atlas-client.
+As a first basic implementation, a simple atlas.json file serves as the main repository for the Atlas.
+It contains 3 objects: attributes, applications and translations.
+Every translatable data item in both attributes and applications is a key into the translations object.

+### Applications
+Applications is an aggregate object with an application object for every supported application, indexed by its name.
+Among the data belonging to an application there is a list of the attributes that a user can share when using it.

+### Attributes
+Attributes can be defined directly or based on an existing attribute.

+For instance, the 'age' attribute is based on the 'birthDate'.
+A given applcation can share the 'age' attribute, but a user will just enter her birth date.
+A different application could share an age range instead, and that would be a different derived attribute, based on the same birthDate attribute.

+New derived attributes require a 'converter' module exporting a default function accepting the base attribute as its first argument, and other configuration arguments.
+Converter modules are kept in the redux/converters folder.

+For instance, the age attribute uses the age converter, which calculates the age based on the birth date.
+No other arguments are required.

+On the other hand, the ageRange attribute still uses the same birthDate base attribute, and a configuration object with an array of age ranges.

 ## Implementation notes